ESCAPE-WP2/rucio-analysis/README.md

 ```
   ├── Dockerfile
   ├── etc
-  │   ├── ansible
-  │   │   ├── deploy.yml
-  │   │   ├── hosts
+  │   ├── helm
-  |   |   └── roles
-  │   ├── init
+  │   ├── docker
   │   └── tasks
+  │      └── <deployment>
+  │         └── probes
+  │         └── reports
+  │         └── sync
+  │         └── tests
   ├── LICENSE
   ├── Makefile
   ├── README.md
   ├── requirements.txt
   └── src
-  |   |── common
+      |── common
-  │   ├── daemons
-  │   └── tasks
+      └── tasks
+         └── probes
+         └── reports
+         └── sync
+         └── tests

 ```

 Fundamentally, this framework is a task scheduler for Rucio.
 A "task" is any operation or sequence of operations that can be performed on the datalake.

 Within this framework, a task is defined by two parts: the logic and the definition.
 Task logic should be sufficiently abstracted & parameterised so as to clearly demarcate these two parts, allowing for easy re-use and chaining of tasks.

 The source for the task logic is kept in `src/tasks`.
-The structure of `src/tasks` takes the following format: `<task_type>/<task_name>.yml` where, for consistency, `<task_type>` should be one of:
+The structure of `src/tasks` takes the following
+format: `<task_type>/<task_name>.yml` where, for consistency, `<task_type>` should be one of:

-- misc
 - probes (cluster health, uptime etc.)
 - reports
 - sync (syncing functionality, e.g. databases)